-The Elandsfontein collector switching station intends to connect the Elandsfontein cluster to the National Grid via the Watershed Main Transmission Substation (MTS) (approximately 4.5 km east of the facility), however, the connection infrastructure associated with this grid solution (i.e., between the facility substation and the MTS) is being assessed as part of a separate Environmental Application.
+The Houthaalboomen North collector substation/ switching station will facilitate the connection of the cluster facility substations to the Watershed Main Transmission Substation (MTS) via a single or double circuit 132 kV overhead powerline.

-The BESS associated with each 100 MW PV SEF will occupy approximately 1 ha.
+The connection infrastructure associated with this grid solution (i.e. between the collector switching station and the MTS) will be assessed as part of a separate Environmental Application.
+The BESS associated with the 120 MW PV SEF will occupy approximately 1 ha.
 Figures 1.2 and 1.3 illustrate typical PV and BESS facilities.